This post is also available in: French

 7. Crisis Principles

-Four key principles emerged out of Creative Climate Leadership Arizona in relation to crisis management and the COVID-19 pandemic:
+Four key principles emerged out of Creative Climate Leadership USA in relation to crisis management and the COVID-19 pandemic:

 1. We Are in This Together